john-b-edwards/johnedwards/content/blog/aoc_2024_week_four.md

 ### Part Two

 The second part was considerably more tricky.
-The price that each buyer purchases bananas at is the one digit of their secret number at a given iteration.
+The price that each buyer purchases bananas at is the ones digit of their secret number at a given iteration.
 We are employing a monkey to sell our bounty of bananas--however, the monkey only knows how to sell when it encounters a particular sequence of four consecutive changes in price from the buyer's side.
 So if a buyer had the following pseudorandom sequence:

 ```
      123: 3